-If you asked most golfers how many golf courses there are in Dubai, I don’t think many of them would come up with the right answer which is eleven.
-Most will have heard or seen on television the Emirates Golf Club and the Jumeirah Estates course as they hold two prestigious professional events there each year.
+If you asked most golfers how many golf courses in Dubai are there, we don’t think many of them would come up with the right answer which is eleven.
+Most will have heard or seen on television of the Emirates Golf Club and the Jumeirah Estates course as they hold two prestigious professional events there each year.
 They set the standard in terms of spectacular golf courses, but you wouldn’t be disappointed with the quality of the other nine courses.

 If the golf courses are outstanding, then many of the Hotels have achieved almost legendary status with the iconic Burj al Arab probably one of the most famous hotels in the world.
 It is certainly at the top end of the scale in terms of quality and cost but there are many more luxury hotels at alternative rates that will more than satisfy the most discerning traveller.

 Apart from the golf and the Hotels Dubai offers a rich cultural history to explore as well being famous for shopping, beach and adventure holidays it is now rightly regarded as one of the World’s premier vacation spots.

 What is the best way to Get to Dubai?

 Dubai is easily accessible from most UK airports.
 There are direct flights with Emirates, British Airways, Royal Brunei and Virgin from various airports.
 Cheaper flights can be found with airlines that have a plane change or short transit in Europe or elsewhere such as KLM or Air France which would mean a plane change in either Amsterdam or Paris, but their advantage is you can take a connecting flight from most UK airports near where you live.

 The flight time for a direct flight is just under ten hours and the fastest for a connecting flight is about three hours long.